renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/finetuning_benchmark/index.md

-# PR-Action Code Fine-tuning Benchmark
+# PR-Insight Code Fine-tuning Benchmark

 On coding tasks, the gap between open-source models and top closed-source models such as GPT4 is significant.
 <br>
 In practice, open-source models are unsuitable for most real-world code tasks, and require further fine-tuning to produce acceptable results.

-_PR-Action fine-tuning benchmark_ aims to benchmark open-source models on their ability to be fine-tuned for a coding task.
+_PR-Insight fine-tuning benchmark_ aims to benchmark open-source models on their ability to be fine-tuned for a coding task.
 Specifically, we chose to fine-tune open-source models on the task of analyzing a pull request, and providing useful feedback and code suggestions.

 Here are the results: